katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 The configuration system has had some major changes.
 Users should be unaffected except for the following:

-* All relative paths defined are relative to the `ansible.cfg` file itself.
+* All relative paths defined are relative to the `assible.cfg` file itself.
 Previously they varied by setting.
 The new behavior should be more predictable.
 * A new macro ``{{CWD}}`` is available for paths, which will make paths relative to the 'current working directory', this is unsafe but some users really want to rely on this behaviour.